-Who doesn’t love elephants, the largest land animal on earth, and want to learn more elephant facts?
-Of the 2 main species, African and Asian, the African elephants are larger, with tusks on both males and females.
+The African elephants are larger, with tusks on both males and females.
 Asian elephants have much smaller bodies and ears and tusks only grow on males.
-And of course, they live in completely different environments with the African elephant living on the hot plains of Africa and the Asian in the cooler jungles of Asia.
+And of course, they live in completely different environments.
+African elephants live on the hot plains of Africa and the Asian elephants live in the cooler jungles of Asia.

-Tragically, African elephants have declined by 30% over the last 10 years with only about 400,000 left in the entire wild.
-And the plight of Asian elephants is even worse with only about 50,000 left.
-The biggest threat: poachers killing the animals solely for their tusks which are made into jewelry, sculpture and ornaments.
-Loss of habitat and conflicts with farmers over crops have contributed even further to their decline.
-Elephants have truly reached a tipping point with more elephants dying each year than are being born.
+African elephant populations have declined by 30% over the last 10 years with only about 415,000 left in the wild.
+And the population of Asian elephants is lower with only 30,000-50,000 left.
+The biggest threat: poachers killing the animals for their ivory tusks.
+The ivory is then used for jewelry, sculpture, and ornaments.

 Our Experience with Elephants